RTEMS/rtems-docs/user/bsps/arm/xilinx-zynqmp-rpu.md

 On the ZynqMP RPU, RTEMS can be started by Cortes-R5 u-boot, Cortex-A53 u-boot, via JTAG, or directly as part of BOOT.bin.
-For quick turnaround during testing, it is recommended to use Cortex-A53 u-boot to avoid repeated BOOT.bin generation since the provided Cortex-R5 u-boot is highly limited and has no network or MMC/SD access.
+For quick turnaround during testing, it is recommended to use Cortex-A53 u-boot to boot a gzip-compressed raw binary over TFTP to avoid repeated BOOT.bin generation and writes to flash/SD since the Xilinx-provided Cortex-R5 u-boot is highly limited and has no network or MMC/SD access.
+Booting using uncompressed raw binaries is possible, but not recommended due to slow transfer rates over TFTP.
+Booting using ELF32 is not recommended due to poorly understood quirks around how the `loadelf` command works.

 Note that if the RPU image is started by the Cortex-A53 u-boot, the program sections located at `ZYNQMP_MEMORY_ATCM_ORIGIN` and `ZYNQMP_MEMORY_BTCM_ORIGIN`